jtonneyck/file-upload-server-react/README.md

 ## Introduction
 This is a tutorial about how to upload files to your server with React.
 You upload a file by uploading it to the server on the harddisk and storing a reference in the database.
 You don't upload the file itself to the database.

- On the front-end you need a form with a special input tag of type 'file', a React feature called ["refs"](https://reactjs.org/docs/refs-and-the-dom.html), the [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) constructor and [axios](https://www.npmjs.com/package/axios) that encodes the content in the special multipart/form-data format.
-On the backend you need a special parser for multipart/form-data forms called [multer](https://www.npmjs.com/package/multer).
+ On the front-end you need a form with a special input tag of type 'file', a React feature called [refs](https://reactjs.org/docs/refs-and-the-dom.html), the [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) constructor and [axios](https://www.npmjs.com/package/axios) that encodes the content in the multipart/form-data format.
+On the backend you need a parser for multipart/form-data forms called [Multer](https://www.npmjs.com/package/multer).

 ## Front-end

 ### Refs
 React doesn't like it when other things than React are in control of dom elements.
 That's why you don't use jQuery with React or try to manipulate the dom directly in other ways.
-Normally dom manipulation is done indirectly through state and props.
-You change the state which causes React to rerender the components with different html/jsx as a result.
+Normally, dom manipulation is done indirectly through state and props.
+You change the state which causes React to rerender the components with different html/jsx.
 However, there are some situations wherein you do wan't to refer to the dom directly.
-In that case you use 'refs".
+In that case you use 'refs'.
 We want to access the form directly, because you can not let `<input type="file" name"profile-pic" />` be controlled by the state in a smooth way.
 Here we go!

 ```jsx
 // SignUp.js